-Property means, unless otherwise stated, real property, equipment, intangible property and supplies.
+Property means, unless otherwise stated, real property, equipment, intangible property, and supplies.
 Property is divided into two basic types: real and personal.

-- (A) Real Property, as defined in 2 CFR Part 200.1, means land, including land improvements, structures and appurtenances thereto, but excludes movable machinery and equipment. - (B) Personal Property, as defined in 2 CFR Part 200.1, means property other than real property.
-It may be tangible, having physical existence, or intangible. - (1) Tangible personal property is further divided into equipment and supplies. - (a) Equipment, as defined in 2 CFR Part 200.1, means tangible personal property having a useful life of more than one year and a per-unit acquisition cost which equals or exceeds the lesser of the capitalization level established by the non-Federal entity for financial statement purposes, or \$5,000. - (b) Supplies, as defined by 2 CFR Part 200.1, means all tangible personal property other than those described in § 200.1 Equipment.
-A computing device is a supply if the acquisition cost is less than the lesser of the capitalization level established by the non-Federal entity for financial statement purposes or \$5,000, regardless of the length of its useful life.
-See also § 200.1 Computing devices and Equipment. - (2) Intangible property, as defined by 2 CFR Part 200.1, means property having no physical existence, such as trademarks, copyrights, patents and patent applications and property, such as loans, notes and other debt instruments, lease agreements, stock and other instruments of property ownership (whether the property is tangible or intangible).
+- (A) Real Property, as defined in 2 CFR 200.1, means land, including land improvements, structures, and appurtenances thereto, and legal interests in land, including fee interest, licenses, rights of way, and easements.
+Real property excludes moveable machinery and equipment. - (B) Personal Property, as defined in 2 CFR Part 200.1, means property other than real property.
+It may be tangible, having physical existence, or intangible. - (1) Tangible personal property is further divided into equipment and supplies. - (a) Equipment, as defined in 2 CFR 200.1, means tangible personal property (including information technology systems) having a useful life of more than one year and a per-unit acquisition cost which equals or exceeds the lesser of the capitalization level established by the non-Federal entity for financial statement purposes, or \$10,000. - (b) Supplies, as defined by 2 CFR 200.1, means all tangible personal property other than those described in 2 CFR 200.1 Equipment.
+A computing device is a supply if the acquisition cost is less than the lesser of the capitalization level established by the Recipient or Subrecipient for financial statement purposes or \$10,000, regardless of the length of its useful life.
+See also 2 CFR 200.1 Computing devices and Equipment. - (2) Intangible property, as defined by 2 CFR 200.1, means property having no physical existence, such as trademarks, copyrights, data (including data licenses), websites, IP licenses, trade secrets, patents, patent applications, and property such as loans, notes and other debt instruments, lease agreements, stocks and other instruments of property ownership of either tangible or intangible property, such as intellectual property, software, or software subscriptions or licenses.
 Intellectual property is discussed further in Subsection 2.5.9.